 If you’re a caffeine fiend then just up the road you’ll find Husk Coffee and Creative Space, a lovely cafe open from Tuesdays to Saturdays serving great coffee, cakes and light bites.

-When it comes to delicious food, Sylvia’s Corner really has everything, and caters for breakfast, brunch, lunch and early supper… you’ll often find our team in Sylvia’s.
+When it comes to delicious food, Two Magpies really has everything, and caters for breakfast, brunch, lunch and early supper… you’ll often find our team in Sylvia’s.
 Our new favourite Turkish restaurant – Kirvem (who offer Troxy guests a 10% discount on event nights – just show your ticket!) is a short walk and serves fantastic homemade food in a lovely, warm atmosphere.